Skip to content

 Scalable components (WebServer, CeleryWorker, CeleryFlower, WebsocketServer, McpServer) manage a Deployment and support replicas, HPA, and PDB.
 Their specs embed ScalableComponentSpec, which has DeploymentTemplate, PodTemplate, and scaling fields.

-Singleton components (SupersetLifecycleTask, CeleryBeat) run exactly one instance.
-SupersetLifecycleTask manages bare Pods with retry logic (uses PodTemplate only).
-CeleryBeat manages a Deployment but forces replicas: 1 (has both DeploymentTemplate and PodTemplate but no scaling fields).
+Singleton components (lifecycle tasks and CeleryBeat) run exactly one instance.
+Lifecycle tasks are Jobs with operator-managed retry logic (uses PodTemplate only).
+CeleryBeat uses a Deployment but forces replicas: 1 (has both DeploymentTemplate and PodTemplate but no scaling fields).

-All deployment controllers follow the same pattern: reconcile ConfigMap (if applicable), reconcile Deployment, reconcile Service (if the component exposes a port), reconcile scaling (HPA + PDB for scalable components), and update status.
-The task controller reconciles a ConfigMap and manages bare Pods.
+All deployment components follow the same pattern: reconcile ConfigMap (if applicable), reconcile Deployment, reconcile Service (if the component exposes a port), reconcile scaling (HPA + PDB for scalable components), and project status onto the parent.
+Lifecycle task reconciliation creates a ConfigMap when needed and manages deterministic Jobs directly.

 Why ConfigMaps